Where do I...

 We typically have a few more experienced campers there so if you are new to this, we can help you out.

 Not into roughing it?
 No worries.
 TCC has a bunkhouse with 8 twin beds and 4 queen beds.
 You will need to provide your own bedding for the weekend but it is heated and cooled and each bed has it's own light and plug.
 Beds will be reserved on a first registered, first claimed basis so don’t wait.
 The bunkhouse twin and queen beds have an additional cost.

 If you have an RV or travel trailer, we have a spot for you.
 We have three spots which have electrical hookups (no sewage and limited water).
-The RV spots are an additional $25 for the weekend.
+RV spots have an additional cost.

 Hotels / Motels

 If you want to attend Woofstock but really do not like sleeping in nature, two motels are located in Cameron, Texas, about 7 minutes from the landsite.

 • Budget Host Milam Inn & Suites (usually starting at $109 per night)